We are committed to protecting your personal information and being transparent about what we do with it, no matter how you interact with us.

 If you have any queries about our Privacy Notice, please get in touch with our Information Governance team:

-We may collect and store information about you when you interact with us.
+We may collect and store information about you when you share your contact details on the Trafficking Response hub.
 For example, this could be when you:

 - give us feedback